 - Peel the apples and remove the core

-- Roll out pie dough into a rectangular shape
+- Roll out pie dough on a lightly floured surface into a rectangular shape

 - Cut into four even pieces of dough.

-- Mix together filling of brown sugar and cinnamon
+- Mix together the brown sugar and cinnamon for the filling.

 - Place an apple on the center of one piece of dough

-- Bring up the sides of the dough and pinch edges together to cover the apple and then place in a baking dish.
+- Bring up the sides of the dough and pinch the edges together to wrap the apple and then place it in a baking pan.

-- In a saucepan combine ingredients for the sauce.
+- In a saucepan combine the ingredients for the sauce.

-- Heat until combines and butter is melted.
+- Cook over medium heat and stir until combined and butter is melted.

-- Remove from heat and pour over apples.
+- Remove from heat and pour the mixture over the apples.

-- Bake for 45-60 minutes, until the pastry is golden brown and the apple feels fork tender.
+- Place the baking dish into the oven and bake for 45-60 minutes, until the pastry is golden brown and the apple feels fork tender.